janisjuniors/Developer-Task/README.md

 <p>After running all the above commands open <a href="http://127.0.0.1:8000/">localhost</a></p>

-<p>For email to be sent to Mailtrap, in a new terminal you need to run:</p>
+<p>For email to be sent to Mailtrap, in a new terminal in the same directory you need to run:</p>
 <pre>./vendor/bin/sail php artisan queue:work</pre>